 434 Guggenheim New York

-This new mobile, developed in co-operation with the Guggenheim Museum NY, will be available September 2011.
+This mobile is developed in co-operation with the Guggenheim Museum in New York.

 "But what does it take to make a mobile that reflects the modernist architecture of the Guggenheim Museum in New York, pays tribute to its famous architect, Frank Lloyd Wright, and reflects the art inside?"